vikas9dev/AWS/aws_saa_c03/td_mcq/section-based/4_Design Cost-Optimized Architectures.md

 As the Senior Solutions Architect, how can you implement a cost-effective architecture in AWS for their financial system?\*\*

 - 🅐 Use Dedicated Hosts, which provide a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
-- 🅑 Use **On-Demand Capacity Reservations**, which provide compute capacity that is always available in the specified Availability Zone.
+- 🅑 Use On-Demand Capacity Reservations, which provide compute capacity that is always available in the specified Availability Zone.
 - 🅒 Use Regional Reserved Instances to reserve capacity on a specific Availability Zone and lower the operating cost through its billing discounts.
 - 🅓 Use On-Demand EC2 instances which allow you to pay for the instances that you launch and use by the second.
 Reserve compute capacity in a specific Availability Zone to avoid any interruption.